FHantke/brave-browser-wiki/P3A.md

 6. 6 to 10 feeds
 7. More than 10 feeds

-### Q49: How many external feeds do you have in total?
+### Q49: As a Brave News user this month, how many external feeds do you have in total?
 _`Brave.Today.DirectFeedsTotal`_ **[D]** **[A]** **[iOS]**

 0. None